Have you ever asked yourself why when you create a Python Flask application you pass __name__ to the Flask class?

 return os.path.join(prefix, "var", f"{self.name}-instance")

-Basically the value of __name__ that we pass as first argument is used to locate the instance folder if we don’t pass it to the constructor of the Flask application class (through the instance_path parameter).
+Basically the value of __name__ that we pass as the first argument is used to locate the instance folder if we don’t pass it to the constructor of the Flask application class (through the instance_path parameter).

 The instance folder is used in Flask to store configuration files or resources that change at runtime.
-This is not supposed to be under version control and its content is deployment specific.
+This is not supposed to be under version control and its content is deployment-specific.

 Let’s see what this method returns by creating a Flask application in the Python shell.